Tomshiii/ahk_wiki/Latest/Other Scripts/Streamdeck AHK.md

 ## Support Files
 Within `..\Support Files\Streamdeck Files\` you will find a `options.ini` file where you can set a few directory locations used throughout some streamdeck scripts.
 This file is placed in this directory to allow the user to more easily replace the entire `Streamdeck AHK` folder without worrying about custom directories being wiped.
 ***
-## Timeline Coords
+## Shared Resources
-Some scripts require the coordinates of the `Premiere Pro` timeline.
-These coordinates are usually stored within the `Prem {` class, but these streamdeck scripts are generally designed to run once and then terminate - that means each new instance of the script will have to relocate those coordinates.
-Because of this, some of these streamdeck scripts will instead attempt to ask `My Scripts.ahk` if it has those coordinates already which can result in recieving them much faster (if the `Prem {` class within `My Scripts.ahk` has already retrieved them) than needing to manually retrieve them each time.
+Some scripts require information that other scripts have already gathered, ie. `Timeline` coordinates in `Adobe Premiere` - but as streamdeck scripts are designed to fire and instantly close this would generally mean that each instance of that script would be required to reretrieve all of that information anytime it is used.
+Because of this, my scripts take advantage of my `CLSID_Objs {` class alongside the `Core Functionality.ahk` script to share objects with each other, allowing seemless information sharing without needing to waste time regathering information that has already been gathered.

 ***